Location matters in the self-assembly of nanoclusters

 "If you have the ability to control these self-assembly processes to direct the morphology and spatial arrangement of these nanostructures, then you can enhance the properties that you're interested in," said James W. Evans, a professor of physics at Iowa State University.

-Evans and his team, who were funded by the National Science Foundation, detail their approach this week in The Journal of Chemical Physics
+Evans and his team, who were funded by the National Science Foundation, detail their approach this week in The Journal of Chemical Physics, from AIP Publishing.

 While the physical science community had previously considered the size distribution of nucleated islands during the self-assembly of deposited atoms, more recent discussion has centered around the distribution of the islands' capture zones.
 Evans and his collaborators focused on crafting a theoretical basis for understanding how small capture zones develop.
 Their development has important implications for determining the size that a nucleated island must reach to become stable.
 Their analysis combines rate equations with elements of stochastic geometry.